PaddlePaddle/PaddleVideo/README.md

     PaddleVideo is powered by the Paddle Inference.
 There is no need to convert the model to ONNX format when deploying it, all you want can be found in this repository.

 - **Applications**
-    PaddleVideo provides some interesting and practical projects that is implemented using video recognition and detection techniques, such as [FootballAction](https://github.com/PaddlePaddle/PaddleVideo/tree/application/FootballAction) and VideoTag.
+    PaddleVideo provides some interesting and practical projects that are implemented using video recognition and detection techniques, such as [FootballAction](https://github.com/PaddlePaddle/PaddleVideo/tree/application/FootballAction) and VideoTag.

 ### Overview of the performance